-Conjunctivitis: Bacterial, viral, allergic and other types
+Types of conjunctivitis: Bacterial, viral, allergic and others

 Conjunctivitis (or pink eye) is the inflammation of the conjunctiva - the transparent mucous membrane which covers the white part of the eye.